adolfont/AdventOfCode2018/README.md

 # AdventOfCode2018

-My solutions to Advent of Code 2018 https://adventofcode.com/2018/
+My solutions to Advent of Code 2018 https://adventofcode.com/2018/ in ELixir.
+#ElixirLang
+#MyElixirStatus